 Which Tennessee sportsbook apps offer Grizzlies betting?

-Can I bet on Ja Morant player props in Tennessee?
+Can I bet on Grizzlies player props in Tennessee?

 Yes.
-NBA player props are fully legal in Tennessee – the NBA is a professional league, so all Grizzlies player prop markets are permitted under Tennessee law.
-You can bet on Morant’s points, assists, rebounds, and combined stat lines on any licensed Tennessee sportsbook.
+NBA player props are fully legal in Tennessee, since the NBA is a professional league, so all Grizzlies player prop markets are permitted under Tennessee law.
+You can bet on points, assists, rebounds, and combined stat lines for Grizzlies players on any licensed Tennessee sportsbook.
 This is distinct from the college player prop ban, which prohibits ALL NCAA props statewide.

 What is the minimum age to bet on the Grizzlies in Tennessee?